MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/udp-segmentation-offload-uso-.md

 - If the large UDP packet contains IP options, the miniport driver copies these options, unaltered, to each packet that is derived from the large UDP packet.
 - Use the byte offset in the **UdpHeaderOffset** member of [**NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ndis/ns-ndis-_ndis_udp_segmentation_offload_net_buffer_list_info) to determine the location of the UDP header, starting from the first byte of the packet.
 - Increment transmit statistics based on the segmented packets.
 For example, include the count of Ethernet, IP, and UDP header bytes for each packet segment, and the packet count is the number of **MSS**-sized segments, not **1**.
+- Set the UDP total length and IP length fields based on each segmented datagram size.

 ## NDIS interface changes